fmadio/pcap_decap/README.md

 Fast PCAP de-encapsulation tool.
 Utility removes ecnapsuation from packets, and also updates any timestamp in the PCAP with any specialized header/footer.
 This provides more accurate timestamps at the ingress port instead of at the capture port.

+Utility is fast, pure C and uses linux pipes.
+It designed for processing TB scale PCAP running  a single pass operation.

 Supports:
 - VLAN
 - MPLS